-On a blustery autumn day in 1791, an 18-year-old Isaac Hull sat down to write a letter to his father Joseph.
-For a year, the future naval hero had been serving before the mast on merchant vessels trading with Europe, learning the practical seamanship for which he later became so famous.
-The letter, though written in the formal style so common in correspondence between fathers and sons in the 18th century, betrays some measure of filial affection.
+On a blustery autumn day in 1791, an 18-year-old Isaac Hull sat down to write a letter to his father, Joseph.
+For a year, the future naval hero had been serving before the mast on merchant vessels trading with Europe, learning the practical seamanship for which he would later become so famous.
+The letter, though written in the formal style common in correspondence between fathers and sons in the 18th century, betrays some measure of filial affection.
 The young sailor is anxious for news from home, and equally anxious to make his family proud.
-He offers his opinion about this brother Joseph’s decision to teach school, and acknowledges that he could have gone to school too- but chooses the sea.
+He offers his opinion about this brother Joseph’s decision to teach school, and acknowledges that he could have gone to school too, but chooses the sea.

 So here is his letter, with all its quirks of spelling and punctuation, and all of its insight into the formative years of Constitution’s most famous commander.